Create unique marquee letters in the saying of your choice using Duck Tape! This is one of the most simple crafts you’ll ever do – easy home decor.

 - Craft knife and mat

 Yep, this is all you need!
-I know . . . it’s just a few supplies.
+It’s just a few supplies.
 I love that.
 I especially love the Duck Tape pattern I chose: Silver Scroll.
 It’s hard to photograph, but there is a metallic look to it.
 You can choose from a ton of patterns here and pick your favorite!
 It look less than one roll.

 Each letter has a paper insert that comes out – that is what you decorate.
 Place the insert down on a non-stick surface and start (from left to right) pulling strips of Duck Tape off the roll and pressing them down.